krakend/krakend-documentation/service-settings/router-options.md

 ## Supported router flags
 The following sections describe the flags and options available to configure the router.
 Include only those that you need to override.

+### Customizing the health endpoint
+You can set the following router options to customize how the [health endpoint](/docs/service-settings/health/) behaves:

+- `disable_health` (*boolean*): When true you don't have any exposed health endpoint.
+You can still use a TCP checker or build an endpoint yourself.
+- `health_path` (*string*): The path where you'd like to expose the health endpoint.
+The default value is `/__health`.

 ### Returning the gateway error message
 The secure choice of KrakenD is that all errors generated at the gateway **are not returned to the client in the body**.
 By settting `return_error_msg` (*boolean*) to `true`, when there is an error in the gateway (such as a timeout, a non-200 status code, etc.) it returns to the client the reason for the failure.
 The error is **written in the body as is**.